mudassarbilal/qa-portfolio-samples/sample-lqa-end-report.md

 ## Recommendations

 1. Adjust button/label containers to accommodate longer French strings (French text typically runs 15–20% longer than English source).
-2. Standardize formality register across all notification copy — recommend "vous" for consistency with existing in-app tone.
+2. Standardize formality register across all notification copy,  recommend "vous" for consistency with existing in-app tone.
 3. Localize the currency/decimal separator on the flagged screen.
 4. Fix the untranslated placeholder string on the error state before next release.